algolia/algoliasearch-netlify/docs/schema.md

 Algolia is a schema-less search engine.
 However to provide a simple and easy experience with Neltify and the Crawler, we currently populate Algolia with a standard record.

 All root level properties are a computation of multiple selectors with fallback.
-We **reserve the possibility to change the extraction logic** or to add more properties, but **not remove top property without proper deprecation period**.
+We **might change the extraction logic** or to add more properties, but **will not remove root level properties without a proper deprecation period**.
 All properties marked as "not undefined" will be present in the end record, the other can be missing if did not find any relevant information.

 ## Schema